dotnet/docs/docs/standard/glossary.md

 ## poco

-A poco&mdash;or a plain old class/[CLR](#clr) object&mdash;is a C# object that contains only public properties or fields.
-A poco shouldn't contain any other members, such as:
+A POCO&mdash;or a plain old class/[CLR](#clr) object&mdash;is a C# object that contains only public properties or fields.
+A POCO shouldn't contain any other members, such as:

 - methods
 - events
 - delegates

 These objects are used primary as data transfer objects (DTOs).
-A pure _poco_ will not inherit another object, or implement an interface.
-It's common for pocos to be used with serialization.
+A pure POCO does not inherit another class or implement an interface.
+It's common for POCOs to be used with serialization.

 ## runtime